Can lobster make you sick?

 Chef's answer

 You can get sick after eating raw or undercooked shellfish (such as oysters, clams, mussels, lobster or crab) or by exposing a wound or broken skin to seawater.
 Vibrio infection is more common during summer months.
-Any person can get vibriosis.
+Any person can get vibriosis..

 Frequently asked Questions 🎓

 Read the label carefully to make sure the dough is meant to be eaten without baking or cooking.
 Eating uncooked flour or raw eggs can make you sick.
-Don't taste or eat raw dough or batter!
+Don't taste or eat raw dough or batter!.

 Eating raw or undercooked seafood, especially clams, mollusks, oysters and scallops can be dangerous. ...
 If infected seafood is eaten raw or undercooked, you ingest bacteria with each bite of your dinner.
-If you think you have shellfish poisoning, contact your local health department.
+If you think you have shellfish poisoning, contact your local health department..

 Eating raw or undercooked seafood, especially clams, mollusks, oysters and scallops can be dangerous. ...
 If infected seafood is eaten raw or undercooked, you ingest bacteria with each bite of your dinner.
-If you think you have shellfish poisoning, contact your local health department.
+If you think you have shellfish poisoning, contact your local health department..

 If you want to make sure to avoid bacteria that can make you sick (or even kill you), then you should not order that burger medium rare. ...
-An E. coli outbreak in 2014 sickened 12 people and prompted the recall of 900 tons of ground beef, according to the CDC.29 Jun 2020
+An E.

 Eating raw or undercooked seafood, especially clams, mollusks, oysters and scallops can be dangerous. ...
 The bacteria they ingest are often harmless to the shellfish but can be dangerous to people who eat the infected seafood.
-One common type of bacteria found in undercooked seafood is Vibrio parahaemolyticus.
+One common type of bacteria found in undercooked seafood is Vibrio parahaemolyticus..

 A few more cooking questions 📍